hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 mvn clean verify -Parq-tomcat-embeded -Dit.test=GreetingServiceTest
 ```

-When running the test, it will package the configured resource into an archive, and deploy to the container, then run the test in the container, the local JUnit report will gather the running result through Arquillian proxy in the server side.
+When running Arquillian test, it will package the deployment resources into a deployable archive, and deploy it to the target container, then run the test in the container, the JUnit client agent will gather the running result through a proxy that interacts with tests in the container.

 Let's move to test `GreetingResource`.